-When we want to produce a keyboard, there is some planning we need to do first before we begin creating our keyboard.
+When we want to produce a keyboard, there is some planning we need to do first before we began creating our keyboard.
 We need to address the following questions

 - Who is the keyboard for?

 - What is the alphabet of the language?

-- What is the previous history for the input method for keying on the computer for this language.
+- What is previous history for the input method for keying on the computer for this language.

-The answers from these questions will inform us how the keyboard should be created.
+The answers from these questions will inform how us how to the keyboard should be created.

 If we have some experience designing typing keyboards for computers, the interface for designing touch keyboards looks deceptively similar.
 But the additional steps needed to make a touch layout work are not obvious.
-This tutorial walks us through the process of creating our first touch keyboard as well as a desktop keyboard as part of a complete keyboard solution in Keyman Developer.
+This tutorial walks we through the process of creating our first touch keyboard as well as a desktop keyboard as part of a complete keyboard solution in Keyman Developer.
 With Keyman we can have just one project to create a keyboard for a given language for all platforms.

-We will need to have Keyman Desktop and Keyman Developer installed on a Windows computer.
-Additionally, we may want one or more other devices on which we can test our keyboard.
-This tutorial is based on Keyman Developer version 14.
+We will need to have Keyman Developer installed on a Windows computer.
+Additionally, we may want keyman to be installed on one or more other devices on which we can test our keyboard.

+This tutorial is based keyman Developer version 15.